 Campus departments and units can utilize the expertise of MSU IT to minimize the time and cost of firewall implementation regardless of who implements the design.

 MSU IT can also oversee the operation of network firewalls, including the configuration and troubleshooting.

 The firewall operation service also provides changes to firewall rulesets, software/firewall upgrades, IPS signature upgrades, and device management.
 Troubleshooting includes detailed analysis of traffic flows and packet captures to help determine necessary firewall ruleset updates.

 A virtual private network is also an option when it comes to virtual networking.

 Virtual Private Networks (VPNs)

 The MSU SSL Virtual Private Network (VPN) provides the MSU community with a way to connect securely to the MSU campus network.
 This SSL VPN connection works from any location, whether in East Lansing or anywhere around the world.

 Regular faculty, full-time staff, retirees, trustees, and graduate students can log in to the SSL VPN service using their MSU NetID and password.
-To add or remove VPN service for a specific MSU NetID use the service request option in our service catalog.
+To add or remove VPN service for a specific MSU NetID use the SSL-VPN for a MSU NetID request form.

 Discrete Point-to-Point VPN